volodka8937/futurerestore/ReadMe.md

 __Only use if you are sure what you're doing.__
 ---
 Latest release available [here](https://github.com/s0uthwest/futurerestore/releases) for macOS & Windows.

-I'll compile only macOS version, Windows & Linux version won't be compiled by me.
+I'll compile only macOS/Windows versions, Linux version won't be compiled by me.

 ## Features
 * Supports the following downgrade methods: